Covariant Nothing Object

 or Right

-must have two type parameters to specify what data types it expects on Left
+and must have two type parameters that specify what data types it expects on the Left

-.
-To make it work, we need to fill the missing type argument with Nothing
+should each have only one type parameter to specify what type they expect.
+To make this work, we need to fill the missing type argument with Nothing

 .